per1cycle/share/md/irc.md

 /connect libera
 /msg Nickserv register <password> <email>
 /join #gentoo
-dlan: It works this will at dlan it work ;-)
+dlan: It works this will at dlan call him it work ;-)
 ```

 ### use bouncer(recommend)